hoonzis/hoonzis.github.io/_posts/2015-03-19-neural-networks-f-xor-classifier-and.md

 is the weights on the edges are the same in both directions.

-The initial Hopfied network had only binary values (0/1) but to solve TSP and for other problems continous version of the network is used, where every node has value in range \[0,1\].
+The initial Hopfied network had only binary values (0/1) but to solve TSP and for other problems continuous version of the network is used, where every node has value in range \[0,1\].

 The value of each node depends on the input potential of the node (Ui) and in order to keep it between (0,1) the **tanh** function is used:

 [![](http://3.bp.blogspot.com/-sevgaBZmgyA/VQmuOLH8rQI/AAAAAAAAEP4/zN6-0N-n2OA/s320/v_value.PNG)](http://3.bp.blogspot.com/-sevgaBZmgyA/VQmuOLH8rQI/AAAAAAAAEP4/zN6-0N-n2OA/s1600/v_value.PNG)